How to Improve Your Communication Skills with Your Patients using CBT and ACT

 Dr. Alison Sim trained as an osteopath in Australia and has completed a Masters degree in pain management.
 She has been speaking on the topic of pain science and the integration of this knowledge into clinical practice for several years.
 She is a firm believer that a good understanding of integrated pain science knowledge is powerful for both clinicians and patients, and that manual therapists are among the best placed practitioners to be implementing such approaches in the healthcare setting.
 She works in private practice in a chronic pain setting in Melbourne, Australia.

-She has completed a Masters of Science in Medicine in Pain Management through the Sydney University Medical School and Royal North Shore Pain Management Research Institute.
+She has completed Masters of science in Medicine in Pain Management through the Sydney University Medical School and Royal North Shore Pain Management Research Institute.
 She has lectured at Australian Catholic University, Victoria University, and RMIT in a variety of science and clinical subject.
 She has also worked as part of the teaching team at Deakin University Medical School.